List of Marvel Comics teams and organizations: Garrison

-The Garrison is an organization appearing in American comic books published by Marvel Comics.

-The Garrison Vermont's sanctioned superhero team and a part of the Fifty-State Initiative.
+The Garrison is Vermont's sanctioned superhero team and a part of the Fifty-State Initiative.
 Its known members are Fin and Man-Eater.

 Genetix

-Genetix is a team of superheroes created by Andy Lanning, Graham Marks, and Phil Gascoine.
-The team first appeared in Codename Genetix #1 (January 1993), followed by another limited series called Genetix (October 1993).
+Genetix is an organization appearing in American comic books published by Marvel Comics.
+They were created by Andy Lanning, Graham Marks, and Phil Gascoine and first appeared in Codename Genetix #1 (January 1993), followed by another limited series called Genetix (October 1993).

 Dr. Oonagh Mullarkey forcibly recruited Genetix into the genetic experiments for Gena-Sys, the genetic research division of Mys-Tech.
 During the mutation process, their original brain patterns and memories were buried under false memory implants of artificial backgrounds.
 In addition, their powers have been augmented by their bio-armor, created from proto-silicon implants (derived from the Digitek project), which have also bonded to their DNA strands.
-Dr. Oonagh Mullarkey fitted each member with restrainer monitoring harnesses to give them greater control of their developing powers.
+Mullarkey fitted each member with restrainer monitoring harnesses to give them greater control of their developing powers.
 The group members also developed a symbiotic link that allowed them to operate at enhanced efficiency when they were close to each other.

+Ghosts of Cyclops

+The Ghosts of Cyclops are young misguided college-age mutant extremists who attack Chicago as part of the legacy of the deceased Cyclops and wear the same visors as him.
+They are led by Thirst (who possesses strong water-spewing abilities) and consist of Juice (who possesses electrokinesis and flight), Pillar (who can turn into a gray-skinned Hulk-like form), Sebastian (who can turn into a humanoid crustacean and generate fire), Tarpit (who can generate a tar-like substance), and an unnamed member.

 Goblin Nation

-The Goblin Nation, also known as the Goblin Underground, is an organization appearing in American comic books published by Marvel Comics.

-The Goblin Nation is a group of organized crime composed of Goblin-themed villains led by Norman Osborn operating as the Goblin King against the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body).
+The Goblin Nation, also known as the Goblin Underground, is a group of organized crime composed of Goblin-themed villains led by Norman Osborn operating as the Goblin King against the Superior Spider-Man.

 Goblin Nation in other media

-The Goblin Nation appears in the Spider-Man episode "Goblin War".
-This incarnation consists of various Goblin clans led by Silvermane, Electro, Crossbones and the Wake Riders with Adrian Toomes operating as the Goblin King.
+The Goblin Nation appears in the Spider-Man multi-part episode "Goblin War".
+This incarnation consists of various Goblin clans led by Silvermane, Electro, Crossbones, and the Wake Riders, with Adrian Toomes operating as the Goblin King.

 Godzilla Squad

-The Godzilla Squad is an organization appearing in American comic books published by Marvel Comics.

 The Godzilla Squad was formed to study Godzilla, ideally by capturing him, and preventing injury both to and by him.
 It was funded and partially controlled by S.H.I.E.L.D., with technology—such as the Red Ronin mecha—constructed by Stark International.
 S.H.I.E.L.D. agents attached to the Godzilla Squad included Dum Dum Dugan, Jimmy Woo, and Gabe Jones.
 The group was occasionally aided by the Avengers (particularly Henry Pym), the Fantastic Four (particularly Reed Richards), and Spider-Man.
 The organization was frequently opposed by Doctor Demonicus.